 Yoshihito Nishioka was born on 29 May 1994 in Matsue, Shimane, Japan.
 He started playing tennis at the age of five.
 He turned professional in 2012.

 Yoshihito Nishioka first played tennis when he was four years old.
-He was very good at the sport and really cared about it.
-By the time he was 14, he had moved to Florida to learn at the IMG Academy with Nick Bollettieri.
+He was very good at the sport and cared about it.
+By age 14, he had moved to Florida to learn at the IMG Academy with Nick Bollettieri.

-Since 2012, when he went pro, Nishioka has made a name for himself on the ATP Tour.
+Since 2012, he went pro, Nishioka has made a name for himself on the ATP Tour.

 He won the 2019 New York Open, part of the ATP Tour, and he made it to the semifinals of the 2018 Australian Open and the 2019 US Open.